AswiniThiru/neocortexapi/source/MySEProject/Documentation/README.md

 Parameters:

-activeCellsColumn: List of hash sets representing active cells in each column.
+- `activeCellsColumn`: List of hash sets representing active cells in each column.

-highlightTouch: Index of the touch to highlight.
+- `highlightTouch`: Index of the touch to highlight.

-maxCycles: Maximum number of cycles.
+- `maxCycles`: Maximum number of cycles.

-minCell, maxCell: Minimum and maximum cell values.
+- `minCell, maxCell`: Minimum and maximum cell values.

-yAxisTitle, xAxisTitle, subPlotTitle, figureName, path: Titles and path parameters for the plot.
+- `yAxisTitle, xAxisTitle, subPlotTitle, figureName, path`: Titles and path parameters for the plot.

 Explanation: